icy/btsync/README.md

       Specify the `RW` or `ERW` key from that the `RO` or `ERO` key is generated.
 If `key` is not specified, new random key pair will be generated.
+  * `master`: Generate only the master key.
+This will be very fast.
 * `os/dir/create`: create a directory on remote system _(dangerous!)_.
   Argument:
   * `dir`: A path to directory on the remote server.
 The `dir` must be